sakhawat9/fast-repair/README.md

 ## About the project

 Fast Repair is a electronics device servicing web app that I made for practice purpose.
+It's a full-stack single-page web application where customers can book a service for repairing their smart phone by pay the fees.
+The website contains a separate dashboard for admin and user.

 ### Project features